 Forbearance means easing or restructuring of credit terms and conditions due to the borrower experiencing financial difficulties.
 The intention with granting forbearance for a limited period of time is to ensure full repayment of the outstanding debt.
 Examples of eased terms are changes in amortisation profile, repayment schedule, customer margin or eased financial covenants.
 Forbearance is undertaken on a selective and individual basis, according to Power to Act and followed by impairment testing.
 Forborne exposures can be performing or non-performing.
 Individual loan loss provisions are recognised if necessary.
-Performing customers with forbearance measures are transferred to stage 2 and non-performing forborne loans is 24 months.
+Performing customers with forbearance measures are transferred to stage 2 and non-performing customers with forbearance measures are defined as credit impaired (stage 3).
+The minimum probation period for performing forborne loans is 24 months.
 Once a loan gets out of forborne status, it cannot be transferred to stage 1 until all other stage 2 triggers also are cleared and can only move out of stage 3 when no longer credit impaired/non-performing.